Hubear-MUC/Addition/README.md

 The files marked with older version numbers are used by previous versions of the program.

 Code extent : max.
-120 bytes
+124 bytes

 Changes:
 ---

+Version 7.1

+Fixing the issue with the segemntation fault when too less arguments are given at invocation.

 Addition 7.0